I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx--gpio-client-registration-packet.md

 <p>If the <i>CLIENT_QueryControllerBasicInformation</i> callback function sets the <b>FormatIoRequestsAsMasks</b> flag bit to 1, this value indicates that the driver implements <i>CLIENT_ReadGpioPinsUsingMask</i> and <i>CLIENT_WriteGpioPinsUsingMask</i> callback functions.</p>

 <p>GpioClx requires a GPIO controller driver to implement certain callback functions, but support for other callback functions is optional.
-For more information, see <a href="NULL">Optional and Required GPIO Callback Functions</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/2F126431-13AB-4E3F-9E5E-56DC7D9AF024">Optional and Required GPIO Callback Functions</a>.</p>

 ## -requirements
 <table>